The trace-reinforced ants process does not find shortest paths: Introduction and main results

 The ant process can be seen as a ``path formation'' model: the quantity of interest is the subgraph of $\mathcal G$ obtained by removing from~$\mathcal G$ all edges whose normalised weight converges to zero.
 If this limiting graph is different from~$\mathcal G$, then we say that ``some path(s) has formed''.

 Another model for path formation is the P\'olya urns with graph based interactions of Bena\"im, Benjamini, Chen and Lima~\cite{BBCL} and its generalisation to WARMs of~\cite{WARM}.
-In the latter (and in more recent paper on the same model such as Hirsch, Holmes and Kleptsyn~\cite{WARM_new}), only super-linear reinforcement is considered because it leads to path formation; in contrast, it is believed that, under linear reinforcement, the limiting graph would be equal to~$\mathcal G$.
-In~\cite{BBCL}, and later~\cite{CL} and~\cite{Lima}, the cases of sub-linear, super-linear and linear reinforcement are considered.
+In the latter (and in more recent paper on the same model such as Hirsch, Holmes and Kleptsyn~\cite{WARM_new}), only super-linear reinforcement is considered because it leads to path formation; in contrast, it is believed that, under linear reinforcement, the limiting graph would be equal to~$\mathcal G$. {In~\cite{CH21}, Couzini\'e and Hirsch consider the sub-linear WARM model.
+They show that, for bounded degree (possibly infinite graphs), if the reinforcement is sufficiently weak, or if $\mathcal G = \mathbb Z$, then the limiting edge-weights exist and are deterministic.} In~\cite{BBCL}, and later~\cite{CL} and~\cite{Lima}, the cases of sub-linear, super-linear and linear reinforcement are considered.
 In the linear case, if the original graph $\mathcal G$ is regular and not bipartite, then the vector of normalised weights converges almost surely to a {\it non-deterministic} limit.

 Given these examples from the literature, it is quite surprising that in the ant process, with linear reinforcement, the vector of normalised weights always converges to a {\it deterministic} limit.
 In fact, this difference of behaviour can be observed when looking at the simplest probabilistic model with linear reinforcement: (generalised) P\'olya urns.
 A $d$-colour P\'olya urn of replacement matrix $R = (R_{i,j})_{1\leq i,j\leq d}$ is defined as follows: at time zero, there is one ball of each colour in the urn, and at every time step, we pick a ball uniformly at random among the balls in the urn, and if its colour was $i$, we return it to the urn together with $R_{i,j}$ balls of colour $j$ ($\forall 1\leq j\leq d$).
 If $R$ is the identity, it is known (see Markov~\cite{Markov}) that the vector $\hat U(n)$ whose coordinates are the number of balls of each colour divided by~$n$ converges almost surely to a Dirichlet(1, \ldots, 1)-distributed random variable.
 In contrast, if the matrix $R$ is irreducible, then $\hat U(n)$ converges almost surely to a deterministic limit (see Janson~\cite{Janson04} and the references therein).